aimanabdulmanan/retail-executive-dashboard/README.md

 ---

 ## Description
 This repository showcases my Power BI dashboard, designed specifically for retail executives.
 It utilises the AdventureWorksOLTP25 and AdventureWorksDW25 databases, hosted on SQL Server Express and managed via SSMS 22.
-Connecting these databases directly to Power BI enables dynamic, real-time data visualisation straight from the database server.
+Connecting these databases directly to Power BI enables dynamic, large-scale data visualisation straight from the database server.

 ---